 - Open the Device Security > User Management dialog.
-The dialog displays the user accounts that are set up.

-- □ To require a specified minimum complexity for the passwords, mark the checkbox in the Policy check column.
+The dialog displays the user accounts that are set - The dialog displays the user accounts that are set up. - □ To require a specified minimum complexity for the passwords, mark the checkbox in the Policy check column.